Saints to Remember, From January to December.

 May 29.
-Blessed Constantine XI, Martyr.
+Constantine XI.
 On this day in 1453, Constantinople fell to the Ottoman Turks, and the Roman Empire came to an end after 2,206 years.
 When Constantine XI, the last Emperor, saw that the walls were breached and the infidels were pouring in, he cast off his imperial regalia, donned the garb of a common soldier, and charged into the thickest fighting, never to be seen again.
-According to Greek legend, when the Turks poured in, the priest who was singing the final Mass in Hagia Sofia was miraculously immured behind the altar, with the Sacred Host and Chalice in his hands.
-Someday, Constantine XI will return to reclaim the City from the barbarians, and on that day the priest will come out of the wall and finish the Mass.
+According to Greek legend, when the Turks poured in, the priests who were singing the final Mass in Hagia Sofia was miraculously immured behind the altar, with the Sacred Host and Chalice in hand.
+Someday, Constantine XI will return to reclaim the City from the barbarians, and on that day the priests will come out of the wall and finish the Mass.
 As he died in communion with the Holy Roman Catholic Church, he is venerated among some Eastern Rite Catholics, though his cause has never been formally accepted by any Pope.

 May 30, Saint Joan of Arc, Virgin.
 1412-1431.
 Led the armies of France against the English in the Hundred Years’ War, after Saints Michael, Catherine, and Margaret appeared to her in a vision.
 Persuaded Charles VI of the truth of her visions by whispering his closest secret in his ear.
 Reformed the army, casting out the loose women who followed it, and ending gambling and cursing.
 Despite popular belief, she never fought in battle, and the only person she ever struck in her life was one of the camp followers, with the flat of her sword.
 Was captured by the English, and condemned by a kangaroo court to be burnt at the stake for a witch.
 Was exonerated after her death, but not canonized until 1920.